asteitz/MidtermProject/app/src/main/java/com/example/project6/README.md

 ## Notes
 UI Challenges:
-- Integrating a recycler View into the UI for the main notes page
+- Integrating a recycler View into the UI for the main
-- Adding in a constraint layout to keep the buttons in place when the user is typing
+- Adding in the data from the buttons
-- Adding function calls inside the xml files

 Backend Challenges:
-- Difficult time with the gradle files and versions not being compatible
-- Struggled integrating the SQL database into the calls when a button is pressed
-- Working with an adapter to communicate between the view model and the database
-- Debugging an issue where our value wasn't being stored in our table despite calling insert to our database
+- I ran out of time but linking the aspects of other projects into one
+- I struggled connecting them with all the passing of data

 ## License